LiveNathan/blog/_posts/power.md

 ## What Power Values Should You Use?

-This was one of the trickiest parts of my research, because equipment manufacturers rate power in different ways, and the actual power draw varies dramatically based on how the equipment is being used.
+This was one of the trickiest parts of my research because equipment manufacturers rate power in different ways, and the actual power draw varies dramatically based on how the equipment is being used.

 ### Audio Amplifiers

+-- We need to link to our source for this industry standard

 For professional power amplifiers, the industry standard is to use "1/8 Power Pink Noise" for typical real-world power calculations—this is pink noise at about 9dB below the amplifier's clipping point.
-This 1/8 power measurement provides a good approximation of typical speech and music signals being driven as loud as possible without clipping.
+This 1/8-power measurement provides a good approximation of typical speech and music signals being driven as loud as possible without clipping.

-If you see an amplifier rated at 2,000W, don't use 2,000W for your calculations—that's a full-power sine wave rating that will never happen in practice.
-Use the 1/8 power pink noise specification if available, or estimate it at roughly 20-30% of the rated power for realistic show conditions.
+If you see an amplifier rated at 2,000 W, don't use 2,000 W for your calculations—that's a full-power sine wave rating that will never happen in practice.
+Use the 1/8-power pink noise specification if available, or estimate it at roughly 20–30% of the rated power for realistic show conditions.

 ### LED Lighting

 LED fixtures typically list their maximum power draw, which is what they pull when at full intensity in all colors.
 This is actually a reasonable value to use for planning, since you'll likely hit maximum draw at various points during a show.
+(Lampies, check me on this.)

 ### Video Equipment